Lauren Daigle: 2015–2017: How Can It Be

-Tour and other projects

-In mid-2015, Daigle was a member of the Outcry Tour along with Hillsong United.
+In 2015, Daigle was a member of the Outcry Tour along with Hillsong United.
 She was also part of the Winter Jam Tour 2016 in the central and eastern parts of the United States.

 In late 2016, she headlined her first tour, A Night With Lauren Daigle, which sold out.
 She joined for King and Country on their holiday tour later in the year.
 She was part of the Outcry Tour again in early 2017.

 In October 2016, she released her first Christmas album, Behold: A Christmas Collection, and reached No. 29 on the Billboard 200.
 In 2017, she was featured in the song "Hard Love" by Needtobreathe for The Shack.
-She co-wrote and performed "Almost Human", the only original song, on the Blade Runner 2049 soundtrack.
 The album, produced by Michael Hodges, Kayla Morrison and Ashley Culp, reached No. 1 on the Billboard Soundtrack Sales Charts.
+Daigle has also collaborated with Jon Foreman, CeCe Winans, Reba McEntire, and Blessing Offor.
+The album debuted at No. 77 on the US Billboard 200 on November 12, 2016, peaking at No. 29 on December 17, 2016.
+The album debuted at No. 18 on the US Billboard Christian Albums Chart on November 5, 2016, reaching No. 1 on December 31, 2016.
+Three singles were released to Christian radio: "Jingle Bells", "Have Yourself a Merry Little Christmas," and "What Child Is This", with "O Holy Night" released to Christian radio in 2017 and "Winter Wonderland" released the following year.